drzwave/BasicOnOff/README.md

 # BasicOnOff
-Basic Z-Wave SerialAPI interface to get started
+Basic Z-Wave SerialAPI interface to get started on Posix/Linux

-BasicOnOff is a minimal demonstration program to get started with Z-Wave and the SerialAPI using a USB Z-Wave interface.
-The program is a very simple command line program that will add a node to a Z-Wave network and then turn a switch on or off.
+BasicOnOff is a minimal demonstration program to get started with Z-Wave and the SerialAPI using a USB or serial Z-Wave interface.
+The program is a very simple Posix/Linux command line program that will add a node to a Z-Wave network and then turn a switch on or off.
+It can also provide version information from the SerialAPI node.

 Note that this is a _DEMO_ program!
 It is *NOT* a full-featured Z-Wave interface.
 It is meant as a very first step in learning more about Z-Wave and to get a basic understanding of how to interface to Z-Wave devices.
 The code is provided AS-IS and without support.
 Please read the comments in the code and figure any problems out yourself.

 # Setup
    1. Obtain a device running Z-Wave SerialAPI.
-This could be a UZB (UZB3 or UZB7) or could be a Silabs Wireless Starter Kit or xxxxx flashed with SerialAPI firmware.
-Make sure you are configured for the appropriate region (US, EU, ANZ)
+This could be a UZB (UZB3 or UZB7) or could be a Silabs Wireless Starter Kit (Pro Kit) or other USB development kit flashed with SerialAPI firmware.
+Make sure your SerialAPI firmware is configured for the appropriate region (US, EU, ANZ)
    2. Purchase a Z-Wave device - a wall switch or dimmer is ideal - See www.Z-WaveAlliance.org for links to all Z-Wave certified devices
-   3. Identify the /dev/tty (Linux) port for the SerialAPI device.
+   3. Identify the /dev/tty (Posix/Linux) serial port for the SerialAPI device.
-   4. Edit the BasicOnOff.c file to properly set the #define UART_PORT to the port name determined in the line above
+   4. Edit the BasicOnOff.c file to properly set the #define UART_PORT to the serial port device name.
-   6. Use the included makefile to make the program. "make debug" adds some debug printing.
+   6. Use the included GCC makefile to build the program. "make debug" adds some debug printing.
-   7. Plug in the SerialAPI and Z-Wave device
+   7. Power up your Z-Wave device and make sure your SerialAPI device is attached to your host.
    8. BasicOnOff is a command line program:
 ```
         - BasicOnOff info               Print details of the Z-Wave network including a list of NodeIDs - use this first to check the UZB